Voting by Absentee Ballot from Mexico

 If you would like more information on the Federal Voting Assistance Program or need help with the absentee voting process, please visit https://www.fvap.gov, call 001-800-438-8683 (toll-free, direct dial from Mexico), or email email@example.com.

-The Embassy in Mexico City is currently operating with limited emergency services only due to the COVID-19 pandemic.
-The Embassy is not accepting absentee ballots in person.
+Mission Mexico is currently operating with limited emergency services only due to the COVID-19 pandemic.
+Some locations might accept ballots in person, health and safety conditions permitting.
+Please contact the Embassy or nearest consulate to inquire whether in person ballot drop off is available.
 You can return your ballot to your local election office in various ways, depending on your state’s requirements, including local courier services, diplomatic pouch mail forwarded by the U.S. Embassy or Consulate, fax, email, or online.

 If your state requires you to return paper voting forms or ballots to local election officials by mail, you can do so directly through international mail or professional courier service, or by mailing to the U.S. Embassy or Consulate for forwarding to the United States via diplomatic pouch.
 The diplomatic pouch provides free mail service from Embassies and Consulates to a U.S. sorting facility for voting materials.
 Please note that it can take up to four weeks for mail to reach its destination if sent by the Embassy or a Consulate.